This story originally appeared in the Anchorage Daily News on November 28, 2017

 Within our group we had an infant, a preschooler, a teenager and four parents who come from different camping backgrounds.
 Our friends are serious backpackers, even with a new baby; we’ve sailed that ship and prefer a roof over our heads these days.
 A public-use cabin seemed the best fit for everyone.

-Dolly Varden Cabin is so new it hasn’t been on the radar of most public-use cabin pros.
-It certainly wasn’t on mine until I was searching for another destination and came across a photo of this shining example of Alaska glamping.
+Dolly Varden Cabin was constructed in 2017 and wasn’t on the radar of most public-use cabin pros.
+It certainly wasn’t on mine last fall until I was searching for another destination and came across a photo of this shining example of Alaska glamping.

 Located within steps of the Eklutna day-use area and easy reach of the lake and surrounding trails, Dolly Varden Cabin was completed just a few months ago and is so new it is void of scuff marks on the smooth wooden floor.
 It’s part of the park’s effort to provide more accessible cabin space for visitors who would rather not, or perhaps can’t, traverse a few miles or more of trail.